 The AVPI is Australia's first policy institute focused on its relationship with Vietnam, acting as a partnered public policy hub centred around engagement, collaboration and impact.

-The AVPI enables and facilitates discussions on strategic and economic issues in the Australia-Vietnam bilateral relationship.
-Through disseminating the latest research and sharing expert insights from people with on-the-ground experience, the AVPI helps to advance a cooperative and secure environment for business and investment.
 Our consortium approach brings together a powerful network of organisations in specialist fields to bring meaningful impact.
 Our areas of focus align to key sectors in the Australia-Vietnam relationship, including business and investment, digital economy, cyber security, agriculture and food manufacturing, professional services and education and training.

 To champion the Australia-Vietnam strategic and economic bilateral relationship.